kaixinguor/CarND-Vehicle-Detection/writeup.md

 The histogram features for non-vehicle samples like this
 ![alt text][image1_5_2]

-This seems to show some patterns which are different between car and non-car classes while similar in the samples in the same class.
-A hint is that color provide some useful information.
+The above figures show some patterns which are different between car and non-car classes while similar for the samples in the same class.
+A hint is that colors provide some useful information.
+However more investigation is needed.

 ----